RuoyunCarina-D/SNA/README.md

 # Social Network Analysis
-**Data**: Survey data from classmates about their opinions on sources they tend to check news
+**Data**: Survey data from classmates about their opinions on sources they tend to check news, including demographic info and directed ties.

 **Structure**:
 Visualization of this directive two nodes network